-We will meet with you by videoconference (Zoom) to talk about your concerns and what you need assistance with.
+We will meet with you by videoconference (Zoom) or speak with you on the phone to talk about your concerns and what you need assistance with.

 In College matters, we can provide you with general information including an overview of the process and what to expect.

-All legal advice provided is subject to a charge based on our current hourly rates, unless otherwise agreed upon in writing.
+All legal advice provided is subject to a charge based on our current hourly rates.

 5. Review and Sign the Retainer Agreement